r33m-m1kul5k1/neural_network_from_scratch/Theory.md

-learning rate scheduler - changes the learning rate according to the state of the loss function. examples
+## learning rate scheduler

+changes the learning rate according to the state of the loss function. examples
 * `CosineAnnealingLR` scheduler in PyTorch follows a cosine function to decrease the learning rate from a maximum value to a minimum value over a number of cycles.
 	* decay rate - how fast the learning rate will slow down
 * `ReduceLROnPlateau` scheduler in PyTorch reduces the learning rate by a factor when the validation loss stops improving for a certain number of epochs.
-This way, the scheduler can avoid getting stuck in a plateau or a local minimum, and explore lower regions of the loss function. optimizer
+This way, the scheduler can avoid getting stuck in a plateau or a local minimum, and explore lower regions of the loss function.
-- `SGD`
+## optimizers
+### Stochastic Gradient Descent
 https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/mnist_loader.py
 ```python
 def backprop(self, x, y):